onesmarter/PHP-I9-MVC/console/README.md

 - You should change the **MODE** to **production** when you publish the website
 - debug mode will print the all exceptions
+- You should any data from the controller.
+Otherwise it will show error page or json error message

 ---
 ## Routes